dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/framework-property-metadata.md

 <a name="prerequisites"></a>
 ## Prerequisites
- This topic assumes that you understand dependency properties from the perspective of a consumer of existing dependency properties on [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] classes, and have read the [Dependency Properties Overview](dependency-properties-overview.md).
+ This topic assumes that you understand dependency properties from the perspective of a consumer of existing dependency properties on Windows Presentation Foundation (WPF) classes, and have read the [Dependency Properties Overview](dependency-properties-overview.md).
 You should also have read [Dependency Property Metadata](dependency-property-metadata.md).

 <a name="What_Is_Communicated_by_Framework_Property"></a>
 ## What Is Communicated by Framework Property Metadata